-Hope Alliance, a local organization serving victims of family violence, served 888 individuals on a face-to-face basis (330 of those in their shelter) and another 2,826 people who called their hotline.
-Hope Alliance estimates that they referred more than 925 individuals to agencies outside Williamson County.
+Hope Alliance, a local organization serving victims of family violence, served 888 individuals on a face-toface basis (330 of those in their shelter) and another 2,826 people who called their hotline.
+Hope Alliance estimates that they referred more than 925 individuals to agencies outside Williamson

+County.
 In a focus group with domestic violence survivors across the region, participants were all extremely concerned about their ability to afford housing in the private market and worry that they have lost their place on publicly supported housing waitlists as they are unable to receive mail at their prior addresses.
 Many of these women have large families, increasing the difficulty associated with finding housing once their time at the shelter expires.

 Although the supportive and housing services needed by intimate partner violence (IPV) victims vary, generally, all need health care and counseling immediately following the event and continued mental health support to assist with the traumatic stress disorder related to the event.
 Victims may also require assistance with substance abuse and mental health services, both of which are common among IPV victims.
-Affordable housing is also critical: The National Alliance to End Homelessness argues that a "strong investment in housing is crucial [to victims of domestic violence] ...so that the family or woman is able to leave the shelter system as quickly as possible without returning to the abuse."
-The Alliance also reports that studies on homelessness have shown a correlation between domestic violence and homelessness (http://www.endhomelessness.org/pages/domestic violence).